moabukar/k8s-in-a-box/README.md

 # after you've fixed things, verify:
 make verify

-## if you haven't solved it still, you can see the answers
+## if all checks pass, you can submit your solution.
 ```

 ## To submit your solution (with evidence)